Lahav: Horvat Rimmon

+Another nearby archaeological site is Horvat Rimmon (also Khirbet Umm er-Ramamin), situated about 500 metres south of Lahav, which preserves the remains of a late antique Jewish village identified with a place named "En-Rimmon" or "Eremmon," known from both rabbinic and patristic sources.
+The ruin, situated on a low hill 470 meters above sea level, includes multiple structures, rock-cut tombs, underground hiding complexes and rock-cut installations.
+Excavations at the site have revealed a multi-phase synagogue complex dating from the 3rd to 7th centuries CE, finds associated with the Bar Kokhba revolt, and a ceramic amulet inscribed with a love charm in Aramaic.

 Economy

 The economy of Kibbutz Lahav is based on agriculture (both crops and livestock) and two industrial ventures: a plant for plastic containers (Dolav) owned and operated jointly with the neighboring kibbutz, Dvir, and a meat processing plant.

 In 1963, Lahav established the Institute for Animal Research with guidance from leading scientists from the Hebrew University's Faculty of Agriculture, which is the only research facility in Israel specializing in raising pigs.
 According to a 1963 law, pigs can be legally raised in kibbutzim (or more generally on land leased from the state) only for research purposes, but meat from surplus animals may be sold.
 While all other kibbutzim abandoned pig farming to comply with the 1963 law, Lahav transferred its pig farm to its new organization, the Institute for Animal Research, which continues to supply Lahav's meat processing factory with surplus pigs.
 Lahav's pork and other meat products are nationally marketed in non-kosher food stores all over Israel, and the Lahav brand is a major competitor to non-kosher meat products of Mizra.